SevenworksDev/ProxPy/README.md

 ```

 ## Setting Up ProxPy
-To use ProxPy, You would have to download a proxy list and setup a ProxPy Session.
-You can do those two important things using the following code.
+To use ProxPy, You would have to download a proxy list.
+You can do  this using the following code.
 ```python
 dlprox("http://example.com/proxy-list.txt").get
 ```